lizbisschop/cpp/README.md

 # cpp

 The Codam cpp piscine.
-A great way to get introduced with cpp
+A great way to get introduced with c++